hkmalladi/PDFToJSON/README.md

 At present, LSA based text summarization is used.
 A configuration parameter enables several other algorithms to be used.
 The threshold for the number of statements in the summary is set to 500.
 Out of these, only short, standalone sentences that don't end up in a fullstop are used as headings.
 On the surface-pro-4-user-guide-EN.pdf file, it demonstrated decent precision and recall.

-## Work to be done:
+## Ongoing Work:

-The ultimate general case can be approached using a trained classifier.
-No such classifier exists that will work for this particular usecase.
-A classifier using naive bayes or KNN, trained on a LaTeX-generated pdf document dataset (using the pyPDF2-extracted headings) can be used to train the model.
-The fact that pyPDF2 can effectively identify headings in LaTeX-generated documents greatly simplifies data preprocessing efforts.
+A naive bayes classifier is being trained using a 200 document dataset from arXiv.
+This dataset has been acquired using a scraper code from this repository.
+As the arXiv documents are well formatted, their headings and contents can easily be extracted using this tool.
+Features such as the presence of a fullstop, sentence length in characters and words, number of vowels in the sentence and the presence of numbers are used to train the classifier.